-- No child will be released to any person not listed on the child's enrollment form without prior approval for the child's parents. - When someone other than normal pick-up person comes to pick up a child, permission from a parent is required prior to pick up.
-An ID will be required for unfamiliar adults. - The playground and classroom equipment are cleaned and inspected regularly. - Children and staff use proper hand washing procedures before and after each meal, toileting, diapering, etc. - Child records are kept up to date and are located where all staff members can quickly access in case of emergency. - Staff are mandated reporters of suspicion of child abuse or neglect.
+- No child will be released to any person not listed on the child's enrollment form without prior approval for the child's parents. - When someone other than normal pick up people comes to pick up a child, prior permission from parent is required.
+An ID will be required for unfamiliar adults. - Playground and classroom equipment is cleaned and inspected regularly. - Children and staff use proper hand washing procedures before and after each meal, toileting, diapering, etc. - Child records are kept up to date and are located where all staff member can quickly access in case of emergency. - Staff are mandated reporters of suspicion of child abuse or neglect.